Global PEO in Spain

 The contract will detail how your employee will be paid, how their expenses will be met, and it will also deal with working conditions, including health and safety requirements.
 This last part became law in 2020 and must be followed.

 Confused?
-Chat to one of Skuad’s experts to clear up any misunderstandings about employment laws in Spain.
+Chat with one of Skuad’s experts to know more about employment laws in Spain.

 Employing staff in Spain: laws, leave, permits, and pay